harshatamma/Credit-EDA-Case-Study/README.md

 To develop our understanding of the domain, understanding the types of variables and their significance should be enough.

 ## Data Understanding
+The dataset can be downloaded from here: <a href=https://drive.google.com/drive/folders/16RQztUqCfJOlbooHqYlJrp6Q7iL65uZB>Link</a>

 This dataset has 3 files as explained below: